GStreamer/gstreamer/Basic+tutorial+7+Multithreading+and+Pad+Availability.markdown

-#  GStreamer SDK documentation : Basic tutorial 7: Multithreading and Pad Availability
+#  Basic tutorial 7: Multithreading and Pad Availability

-This page last changed on Jul 03, 2012 by xartigas.

-# Goal
+## Goal

 GStreamer handles multithreading automatically, but, under some circumstances, you might need to decouple threads manually.
 This